This Version Posted: June 26, 2020

 Special Goods and Services Tax Credit Payment: A one-time special payment will be available by early May through the Goods and Services Tax credit for low- and modest-income families.
 The average additional benefit will be close to $400 for single individuals and close to $600 for couples.

-New Canada Emergency Response Benefit (CERB): This new taxable benefit of $2,000 a month for up to 4 months is available to
+Canada Emergency Response Benefit (CERB): This new taxable benefit of $2,000 a month for up to four months is available to eligible workers who meet certain conditions.
+Learn more here.

 Employment Insurance: If you have lost your job through no fault of your own and qualify for Employment Insurance benefits, you can submit your request today.